HaileyJessee/FinalProject-OSI/PhysicalLayer.md

 ## Physical Layer

-The physical Layer is the first layer in the OSI Model.
+The Physical Layer is the first layer in the OSI Model.

-Responsibilties of this layer: The transportation of digital data bits from this layer of the main source of the device through communications over a network to the destination of the device.
+The Responsibilities of this layer include The transportation of digital data bits from this layer of the main source of the device through communications over a network to the destination of the device.

 [Layer 2: Data Link](https://github.com/HaileyJessee/FinalProject-OSI/blob/main/DataLinkLayer.md)